cortze/unit-db-test/README.md

 # unit-db-test &middot; [![PyPI Release](https://img.shields.io/pypi/v/unit-db-test.svg)](https://pypi.org/project/unit-db-test/) ![](https://github.com/cortze/dbtest/actions/workflows/module_tests.yml/badge.svg) [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 Is your tool hard to debug?
-Is it easier if you check it at the DB level?
+Would it be easier to check it at the DB level?

 This module is for you! **unit-db-test** is a Python tool for conducting database tests.
 It is a unittest wrapper focussed on making DB integrity tests.
 As it is an extension over the `unittest.TestCase` it is easy to configure and easy to integrate with GitHub actions.